 This layout is summarized in the following diagram:

-This unit combines the functions of Keyboard Splitter and Chord Scanner in a hardware arranger.
+This unit essentially works as a chord detection VST.
+It combines the functions of Keyboard Splitter and Chord Scanner in a hardware arranger.
 It is meant to be loaded on a dedicated keyboard track which receives a MIDI input from an external keyboard.
 The ReChord Scanner splits incoming notes in melody notes and chord notes, determines the chord being played, applies a global transposition, if set so, and then automatically sends all this information to the all the ReChord Transposers on all the pattern tracks in the project.

 Besides its basic functions of splitter and chord scanner, the ReChord Scanner unit also provides many unique features that hardware arrangers do not have.
 Among these features: